Specia-cipher/Attackops-lab/README.md

 - Logs all activity both to console with color-coded alerts and to a timestamped persistent log file (`exploit_hunter.log`).
 - Designed as a modular, extensible proof-of-concept tool illustrating fundamental offensive web scanning techniques for educational use.

-### 🔜 DropperSim
+### ✅ DropperSim
-- Planned deployment of persistence (cron jobs, startup scripts).
-- Test how attackers maintain access post-compromise.
+- Cron job persistence simulation successfully implemented and tested.
+- Supports deploying and cleaning persistence jobs safely on Linux targets.
+- **Systemd service/timer persistence support planned for future releases.**
+- *Note:* Systemd persistence requires a full systemd user session, which may not be available in lightweight environments like WSL2.
+BackBox VMs or native Linux with systemd are recommended for testing systemd features.

 ### 🔜 DataExfilSim
 - Planned simulation of data exfiltration over HTTP/SFTP.
 - Dummy sensitive data extraction for blue team training.